rixwoodling/movie2mkv/readme.txt

    7.69 GB
    0 h264 video 1536 1040 yuv420p N/A
-   1 flac audio 48000 2 stereo tgl
+   1 vorbis audio 48000 2 stereo tgl
-   2 ac3 audio 48000 2 stereo eng
+   2 vorbis audio 48000 2 stereo eng
    3 hdmv_pgs_subtitle subtitle eng

-This script produces a quality archive at about 25% of the original size.
+This script produces a quality compression at about 25%-30% of the original size.
 Notice the resolution after is the result of the crop detection and colorspace is preserved.
 Audio is copied over since they were flac and ac3.
 Subtitles are copied over and left untouched.